The Bankrate promise

 In fact, some of the best hotels I have ever stayed in are bookable with Hilton Honors points, ranging from Zemi Beach House in Anguilla to the Hilton Imperial Dubrovnik in Croatia.
 No matter which Hilton property I have chosen to spend time in, I have rarely been disappointed.

-Five reasons to love the Hilton Honors American Express Card
+What to love about the Hilton Honors American Express Card

 While I had the Hilton Honors American Express Aspire Credit Card* for several years, I ultimately downgraded that card to the Hilton Honors American Express Card in 2020.
 I made this decision because I was traveling less often during the pandemic.
 I was also trying to reduce redundant credit card benefits I had across all my travel credit cards.